Exosphere combines telepresence, artificial intelligence, machine learning and human assistance to give autonomous behaviors to cloud robotics.

 2. Task Description Field

 Enter the description of the task you are generating, with detailed instructions for the user who will be accepting the task.

 3. Submit/Cancel Task Button

 Once the task is submitted, a remote operator will take control of the robot.
-It is highly recommended to monitor the robot when remotely operated to avoid hazards to the robot or damage to the environment.
-Once submitted, your task will be added to the Synthiam servers, and users on the website will be notified of the new task.
+It is highly recommended to monitor the robot remotely to avoid hazards to the robot or damage to the environment.
+Once a task is submitted to the Synthiam servers, website users will be notified.
 You can also use this button for an emergency stop to cancel the task when it's running.

 4. Task Details Field

-Displays the time the task was requested, who picked up the task and when it was picked up.
+Displays the time the task was requested, who picked up the task, and when.

 Main Window - Log Tab